Scott8586/automated-incremental-backups/README.md

 files, we run a backup.
 Then we modify one of those files, and create a new file.
 Now we want to backup again; the modified file and the new file gets copied into the backup location, but the 4 unmodified files do not get copied.
+Copying the unmodified files to the new backup would create unnecessary duplicates of the files, eating disk space.
+But don't worry; *each backup is fully complete and contains all files*.

-Copying them would create duplicate files from what we have in the previous backup, instead a hardlink is created for each unmodified file (and folder) to the previous backup.
+This is achieved by creating hardlinks for each unmodified file (and folder) to the last backed up version of that file.
 (Don't know what a hardlink is?
 Don't worry, just think of it like the same file at two places, change one and the "other" gets changed too.)
-This is so that we won't use more space that we need to on our hard drive, and having two copies of the same file is pointless.
+This minimizes use of disk space — having two copies of the same file is pointless.
 All this happens thanks to `rsync`.

-This program also creates a logfile in `/backup/location/backup.log` that logs what is going on, this is useful when automatin this program, see Usage example below.
+This program also creates a logfile in `/backup/location/backup.log` that logs what is going on, this is useful when automating this program, see the example below.

-## Usage example
+## Example

 The `cron` entry.
-(On systems that do not run continuously, using `anacron` would be more convenient.)

     # m h  dom mon dow   command
-    00 05 * * * ibur /precious/files/ /backup/location/
+    00 05 * * * /path/to/ibr /precious/files/ /backup/location/

+If your system isn't running continuously, create a file `/etc/cron.daily/autobackup` containing: (don't forget to `chmod +x` the file.)

+    #!/bin/sh
+    /path/to/ibr /precious/files/ /backup/location/

-The directory and file structure of `/backup/location/`.
+The directory and file structure of `/backup/location/` created after running `ibr` a couple of times:

     backup_2011-06-30_05:00/
     backup_2011-07-01_05:00/